Skip to main content

 Extreme Risk Protection Order

-Extreme risk protection orders are unique as they allow law enforcement to file the petition.
+Extreme Risk Protection Orders are unique as they allow law enforcement to file the petition.

 Visit our ERPO page to learn more about how to recognize when one might be the best course of action, and how to help victims file.